It started so innocently.

 As we started to talk more about it, we all started to invite other friends.
-Everyone we know are travelers and food-lovers so we didn’t want to leave anyone out.
-When we got to 15, we realized we had to leave people out!
+All our friends are travelers and food-lovers and we didn’t want to leave anyone out.
+When we got to 15 confirmed we realized we had to stop inviting people.

 For a few weeks prior, we went back and forth over the recipes and import shopping list for our Peruvian dinner party, via Facebook, email, and a shared Google doc.
 We settled on 4 dishes (red snapper cebiche, causa limeña, papas a la huancaína, and rotisserie chicken–from Costco, even), 1 snack (canchitas), and 2 drinks (pisco sours and chicha morada).
 Sounds easy, right?

-We all met that day at about 1pm to start getting things ready for 5:30 dinner.
+We all met that day at about 1 pm to start getting things ready for 5:30 dinner.
 When we started, we were all pretty relaxed.
-Rocio’s kitchen was spotless with abundant shiny, clean kitchen counter space and her loft-style apartment was open, airy, and gorgeous.
+Rocio’s kitchen was spotless with abundant shiny, clean kitchen counter space.
+Her loft-style apartment was open, airy, and gorgeous.